jertel/elastalert2/docs/source/running_elastalert.rst

 ``filter: []``

 ``alert`` is a list of alerts to run on each match.
-For more information on alert types, see :ref:`Alerts <alerts>`.
+For more information on alert types, see :ref:`Alert Types <alert_types>`.
 The email alert requires an SMTP server for sending mail.
 By default, it will attempt to use localhost.
 This can be changed with the ``smtp_host`` option.